520xty/learngit/readme.txt

 Creating a new branch is quick & simple.
 Creating a new branch is quick && simple.
 Creating a new branch is quick &&& simple.
-Creating a new branch is quick &&& simple && mnt.
-Creating a new branch is quick bug software && mnt.
-Creating a new branch is quick bug is bug software && mnt.
-Creating a new branch is quick dev simple && dev.
+Creating a new branch is quick &&&& simple & dev.